Q&A with Kaleigh Hodges

 Do you have a favorite professor in your department?

 I love taking classes with Dr. Catherine Sutton.
 I always appreciate the way she explains the material.
 She makes it very accessible and interesting.
 Dr. Sutton also really cares about all of her students.
 I remember that there was going to be a large storm coming through a few years ago and there was expected flooding.
-Dr. Sutton passed out papers with information on what to do in emergency situations and how to plan for a power outage.
+Dr. Sutton passed out papers with information on what to do in emergencies and how to plan for a power outage.
 It was really considerate.

 What other philosophy activities are you involved in?

 I’m very involved with the philosophy club.
-The philosophy club organizes visits by guest speakers, as well as talks given by faculty members from our department.
+The philosophy club organizes visits by guest speakers, as well as talks by faculty members from our department.
 We also have regular meetings that consist of our members discussing different philosophical topics that we find interesting, like, “how many holes are in a straw?”
 The club gives the department an opportunity to come together and discuss topics beyond the classroom.
-It is another way for those who are not familiar with philosophy or the department to learn more about us and possibly become interested enough to pursue a major/minor in philosophy.
+It is also a way for those who are not familiar with philosophy or the department to learn more about us and possibly become interested enough to pursue a major/minor in philosophy.

 Why should a student major in philosophy?